-As discussed, there is a failure mode, where the Source discharges without charging the Machine.
-This waste state \textcircled{\textsf{ w}} can be reached either by following the red path in Fig.~\ref{fig:mechanism_explainer}, or by the Source spontaneously overcoming its activation energy in either state \textcircled{\textsf{ 1}} or \textcircled{\textsf{ 2}}.
-While these events are relatively rare for the parameters considered in Fig.~\ref{fig:md_results}, their existence motivates more quantitative measures of merit to evaluate the mechanism.
+This process can be represented as a reaction network, shown in Fig.~\ref{fig:network}.
+Progression along the horizontal line corresponds to the desired mechanism.
+Importantly, we include transitions to the waste state, \textcircled{\textsf{ w}}, which can be reached by following the red path in Fig.~\ref{fig:mechanism_explainer} or by the Source spontaneously overcoming its activation energy either in state \textcircled{\textsf{ 1}} or state \textcircled{\textsf{ 2}}.